NCAR/kcor-pipeline/README.md

 * IDL 8 or later
 * cmake 3.1.3 or later
 * MySQL developer installation
-* python 2.7+ (including 3.x) in order to run command line utility script including the simulators, the production pipeline does not require python
+* Python 2.7+ (including 3.x) in order to run command line utility script including the simulators, the production pipeline does not strictly require Python

 ## Installation

 To build the KCor pipeline code, your system must have IDL, the MySQL client development package, and CMake 3.1.3 or later.
 Make sure these are installed on your system before continuing.

-### Configuring your system
+### Configuring for your system

 To configure the KCor pipeline for your system, do the following from the top-level of the pipeline source code (change the location of your IDL installation and the location where you want the pipeline to your needs):

+    cd kcor-pipeline
     mkdir build
     cmake \
       -DCMAKE_INSTALL_PREFIX:PATH=~/software/kcor-pipeline \